SQL Injection

 Error-Based

-Obtaining information about the database structure as error messages from the database are printed directly to the browser screen.
+Obtaining information about the database structure as error messages from the database, is printed directly to the browser screen.

 Blind (Inferential)